 Students may be verified through one of the following options below:

-If you are a U.S. citizen, permanent resident or eligible non-citizen (this does not apply to international students on a visa) who has completed and submitted a FAFSA, the U.S. Department of Education will verify your lawful presence.
-If you cannot be confirmed as lawfully present, the Office of Financial Aid will follow up with you for additional documentation.
+If you are either a U.S. Citizen, Permanent Resident or eligible non-citizen (does not apply to international students on a visa) that has completed and submitted a FAFSA, the U.S. Department of Education will verify your lawful presence.
+If you are not able to be confirmed as lawfully present the Office of Financial Aid will follow-up with you for additional documentation.

-Current Georgia State ID Card issued by the state of Georgia after January 1, 2008*
+- Current Georgia ID Card issued by the State of Georgia after January 1, 2008*